-The conclusion of the NCSL is that “Thousands of additional primary care providers (PCPs) are needed to meet the current need in rural America and, over the coming decade, tens of thousands of additional PCPs will be needed to meet the growing rural (and aging) population.
+The NCSL concludes that “Thousands of additional primary care providers (PCPs) are needed to meet the current need in rural America and, over the coming decade, tens of thousands of additional PCPs will be needed to meet the growing rural (and aging) population.
 Consequently, many states continue to look at ways non-physician providers can play a larger role in providing primary care in rural areas.”

 We would argue that the NCSL missed an important solution to the problem – telemedicine services.
 The United States cannot educate physicians fast enough to meet the looming shortage.
-Even if it does, rural areas often cannot meet the financial, housing and professional demands of newly minted physicians.
+Even if it does, rural areas often cannot meet the financial, housing, and professional demands of newly minted physicians.
 Therefore, they cannot draw them to work in those areas.
 However, when physicians can reach patients via telemedicine, access begins to improve.
-Instead of physicians and patients driving hundreds of miles to connect for the delivery of healthcare, it can be accomplished in a faster, more efficient manner through telemedicine.
+Instead of physicians and patients driving hundreds of miles to connect for healthcare delivery, it can be accomplished in a faster, more efficient manner through telemedicine.
 It facilitates chronic disease management and can improve post-acute care, even when a rural hospital closes.

 As a result, from day one, patients saved time and had increased access to healthcare providers.
 Physicians could see more patients more effectively.
 Butler determined the following:

-- Patients saved more than two hours drive time by seeing a cardiovascular specialist via telemedicine.
+- Patients saved more than two hours of drive time by seeing a cardiovascular specialist via telemedicine.

-- Physicians said they could see patients living 100 miles away, as well as inpatients, without leaving the hospital.
+- Physicians said they could see patients living 100 miles away and inpatients without leaving the hospital.

 Telemedicine reaches out to improve chronic disease management

 Chronic disease management can be improved exponentially through telemedicine.
-That’s because telemedicine reaches directly into the home and across the miles to patients living in rural areas.
+That’s because telemedicine directly reaches the home and across the miles to patients living in rural areas.

 Case in point: MultiCare Health System in Tacoma, Washington.
 The system was an early adopter of telemedicine.
-It has now expanded it to improve outcomes and reduce readmissions through the use of remote monitoring and telehealth services.
+It has now expanded to improve outcomes and reduce readmissions through remote monitoring and telehealth services.
 The program began with ten remote monitors for pulmonary conditions like COPD (chronic obstructive pulmonary disorder) and heart disease.
 It now has 100 monitors in place.
 Here’s how it works.

 Each registered nurse working in the telemedicine system has 80 to 90 patients.
 Each patient files daily reports using a digital tablet in their home.
-Patients report blood pressure, respirations, weight and oximetry each day.
-These biometrics are reported to the software platform that automatically alerts the nurse to any values that are abnormal for the patient.
+Patients report blood pressure, respiration, weight, and oximetry each day.
+These biometrics are reported to the software platform that automatically alerts the nurse to any abnormal values for the patient.
 Staff will then intervene immediately to address the situation.
 Depending on the patient and the condition, they may schedule an appointment with a provider, educate the patient about medication dosage or adherence, or take other actions.
 The interventions are conducted by telephone or video visit.
 The results show that this telemedicine delivery system is working.
-According to the Health System, it has helped to “reduce the 30-day readmission rates for heart failure patients to 4 percent, and 30-day readmissions for COPD patients is 2 percent*.”
+According to Health Systems, it has helped to “reduce the 30-day readmission rates for heart failure patients to 4 percent, and 30-day readmissions for COPD patients is 2 percent*.”

 It’s been slow, but Medicaid is beginning to see the value of telemedicine and reimburse it.
 Given the older populations in rural communities and the density of Medicaid subscribers they represent, that’s a good thing.
 It is key to the implementation and success of telemedicine in those areas.
 Increasingly, states are passing laws that make a patient’s home an approved “originating site” for reimbursement for the use of telemedicine.
-That removes a major obstacle to physicians being able to deliver care to patients at home and be reimbursed for it.
+That removes a major obstacle to physicians delivering care to patients at home and being reimbursed for it.
 So far, ten states specifically approve the patient’s home as an originating site for Medicaid- reimbursed telehealth programs.
 They are: